China–United States trade war: Other countries

 Economic growth has slowed worldwide amid the trade war.
 The International Monetary Fund's World Economic Outlook report released in April 2019 lowered the global economic growth forecast for 2019 from 3.6% expected in 2018 to 3.3%, and said that economic and trade frictions may further curb global economic growth and continue weaken the investment.
-According to Capital Economics, China's economic growth has slowed as a result of the trade war, though overall the Chinese economy "has held up well", and China's share of global exports has increased.
 U.S. economic growth has also slowed.

 Globally, foreign direct investment has slowed.
 The trade war has hurt the European economy, particularly Germany, even though trade relations between Germany and China and between Germany and the U.S. remain good.
 Germany and the EU have had high levels of trade with China, and the German government and public want to maintain these trade ties.
 The Canadian economy has seen negative effects as well.
 Like the U.S., Britain, Germany, Japan, and South Korea were all showing "a weak manufacturing performance" as of 2019.
 Several Asian governments have instituted stimulus measures to address damage from the trade war, though economists said this may not be effective.

-A trade group predicted that demand for semiconductor devices would decline by 12 per cent, as a direct result of the trade war.